-This Korean moisturizer has 3% glycolic acid and 0.45% salicylic acid to gently clarify and exfoliate, while birch juice deeply hydrates.
+This Korean moisturizer has 3% glycolic acid and 0.45% salicylic acid meant to gently clarify and exfoliate, while birch juice is meant to hydrate.
 It's perfect for those with acne-prone skin since it's specifically formulated to prevent blemishes.
-(Plus, it's lightweight and creamy and tingles upon application.)
+(Plus, it's lightweight, creamy, and tingles upon application).

 For those of us who are particularly ingredient-wary, this Clark's Botanicals cream might do the trick.
-It smoothes and softens skin (thanks to the clarifying and exfoliating glycolic acid found inside).
+It promises to smooth and soften skin (thanks to the clarifying and exfoliating glycolic acid found inside).

-This cream offers all the glycolic acid benefits that we know and love, but with a soothing formulation that's more apt for sensitive skin, thanks to hyaluronic acid, vitamin E, and chamomile.
+This cream offers all the glycolic acid benefits that we know and love, but with a soothing formulation that may be more apt for sensitive skin, thanks to hyaluronic acid, vitamin E, and chamomile.

 If aging is your specific concern, reach for this pick from Juice Beauty.
-Vitamins, peptides, and green apple work to firm skin and delay and prevent fine lines and wrinkles.
+Vitamins, peptides, and green apple are meant to firm skin and delay and prevent fine lines and wrinkles.

-This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it.
-Thanks to the star ingredient, it works against fine lines and wrinkles while providing hydration, smoothness, and radiance.
+This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it, according to the brand.
+Its star ingredient, glycolic acid, works against fine lines and wrinkles while providing smoothness and radiance.

-This moisturizing night cream is a new launch from Dermalogica.
-It utilizes glycolic acid to refine skin overnight as you sleep.
+This moisturizing night cream from Dermalogica utilizes glycolic acid to refine skin overnight as you sleep.
 Simply apply to clean skin before hitting the hay, and the brand promises you'll wake up with a brighter and better-looking complexion.